 Under no circumstances do I ever give the same quiz, exam or final exam for any missed quiz, exam or final exam.
+There is absolutely no strategic advantage to not taking a quiz, exam or final when everyone else in the class takes the exam.
 I usually post the hard copy of the answer keys for all quizzes and exams (in the glass cases outside LSF L301) almost immediately after the class has taken the quiz or exam.
-It takes me about 2 days to write a new and different exam or final exam.
+It takes me at least 2 days to write a new and different exam or final exam.